-- 1. A Type I Minor Site Plan and Design Review shall be submitted for each property in compliance with the transitory standards in OCMC 17.54.115.C.1 with a wastewater / water operations and maintenance plan. - 2.
-A Type II Minor Site Plan and Design Review shall be submitted for each property in compliance with the non-transitory standards in OCMC 17.54.115.C with a wastewater / water operations and maintenance plan. - 3.
+Type I Minor Site Plan and Design Review shall be submitted for each property in compliance with the transitory standards in OCMC 17.54.115.C.1 with and shall include a wastewater / water operations and maintenance plan. - 2.
+A Non-transitory mobile food carts and vendors which do not comply with 17.54.115.C.1 shall be processed as a Type II Minor Site Plan and Design Review shall be submitted for each property in compliance with the non-transitory standards in OCMC 17.54.115.C with and shall include a wastewater / water operations and maintenance plan. - 3.
 Mobile food cart units shall each submit a business license and mobile food cart unit form.